 Time!
 This is the most valued asset that we all have and we should utilize it wisely.
 As we all know, top producing agents are top earners because they leverage their time and resources.
 Modern technologies and globalization of the market allow Realtors to hire an assistant in another country.
-Hiring a virtual assistant to handle your mundane tasks seems like a good idea.
+Hiring a Virtual Assistant to handle your mundane tasks seems like a good idea.
 You can hire people in another country to prospect for leads, make cold calls, handle your administrative tasks, etc. Sounds like a no-brainer, right?

 If you decide to go this route, let’s take a look at some basic steps to ensure success with your Virtual Assistant (VA) and keep steady results.

-Your virtual assistant is indeed your assistant.
-Not a licensed agent, not a closer but a person who is setting appointments for you to go meet with potential clients.
+Your Virtual Assistant (VA) is indeed your assistant.
+Not a licensed agent, not a closer, but a person who is setting appointments for you to go meet with potential clients.
 Some agents erroneously believe that a VA, who sets an appointment is going to close the lead and the agent can simply waltz in and get listing agreements signed.
 It may happen in a parallel reality, but most of the time, your VA is going to pre-qualify the lead, make sure that the person is indeed selling the house, wants to meet with the agent, listen to what the agent has to say, and possibly list the house with that agent.
 Your VA can email your pre-listing package to the prospect prior to your arrival as well.
 You still need to do your listing presentation, convince the prospect to list with you and basically be on top of your game.
 Your VA is to help you and assist you, not to replace you.

 2. Communication With Your VA/ISA

 It is important to maintain constant communication with your VA.
 He or she is part of your team and part of your office.
-Make sure you have means of communication either by Skype, phone, FB messenger (most common) and of course e-mail.
-Always monitor VA’s success and communicate your feedback to him or her.
+Make sure you have means of communication either by Skype, phone, FB Messenger (most common) and of course e-mail.
+Always monitor your VA’s success and communicate your feedback to him or her.
 As much as you can rely on your VA, communication must be a two-way street and be done on a daily basis.
 Keep in contact!

-3. Acknowledgement Of Your VA
+3. Acknowledgment Of Your VA

 Your VA is a human being!
-Yes, they work hard to ensure your success, but for every appointment they schedule for you, they want to know about the outcome.
+Yes, they work hard to ensure your success, but for every appointment, they schedule for you, they want to know about the outcome.
 If you signed up the listing or if a follow-up phone call is needed, they want to know.
 If your VA does a good job, a virtual pat on the back goes a long way.
 They take pride in their work and want to be acknowledged if their agent is getting listings because of their work.
 Be an inspiring boss!